-The high-tech stuff joins seven airbags, a reversing camera and front and rear parking sensors.
+All C-HRs also come with seven airbags, a reversing camera and front and rear parking sensors.

 The Skoda vehicle range is covered by a five-year/unlimited kilometre warranty plan, which is better than its parent company VW offers in Australia, and matches the likes of Mazda, which only recently upped its warranty plan.
 There's no extended warranty option, though.

 The Czech brand allows customers to pre-pay their service costs by choosing one of its 'Service Packs, the cost of which can be bundled into finance or outright purchase price.
 The plans are three years/45,000km ($1150 no matter the model) or five years/75,000km ($2250 for non-RS models; $2700 for RS models).

 The other option for customers is to pay for their maintenance as they go using capped price servicing for up to six years/90,000km.
 The average service cost for a standard Octavia is $416.50 and $453 for RS models, but that's before additional consumables like brake fluid.
 Also worth noting that the alarm system needs to be replaced every six years, at a cost of $411 - that might need to be considered in your resale value estimates.

 If you're concerned about common faults, problems or issues you may encounter check out our Skoda Octavia problems page.
 The value of a page like this is that it goes beyond standard features to give you a gauge of the reliability rating for the vehicle.